Hans Reiser: Murder investigation

-On October 11, 2006, law enforcement officials said that blood spatter had been found in Hans Reiser's house and car.
-Forensic testing (including DNA analysis) could neither confirm nor rule out Nina Reiser as the source of the blood.
-Officials had not located the missing passenger seat of his car.
-They also indicated that they had found in the car two books on homicide investigation purchased by Reiser on September 8 — five days after Nina Reiser's disappearance: Homicide: A Year on the Killing Streets by David Simon, and Masterpieces of Murder by Jonathan Goldman.
-Daniel Horowitz, a high-profile defense attorney, joined the defense team but dropped the case on November 28, citing Reiser's inability to pay for his services.
+On October 11, 2006, law enforcement officials said that blood spatter had been found in Reiser's house and car.
+Forensic testing could neither confirm nor rule out Nina as the source of the blood.
+Daniel Horowitz, a high-profile defense attorney, joined the defense team and dropped the case on November 28, citing Reiser's inability to pay for his services.

-Namesys's employees stated that Reiser felt that the police would suspect him from the start.
+Namesys's employees said that Reiser felt that the police would suspect him from the start.
 Reiser was arraigned on Thursday, October 12, where he delayed entering a plea until his next court appearance on November 28.
 He was held without bail.
 On November 28, Reiser entered a not guilty plea and invoked his right to a speedy trial, forcing the state to schedule a preliminary hearing for December 11.

-On December 2, at the request of the Oakland police, search and rescue teams combed an area less than 3 mi from Hans Reiser's house, but no new major findings were immediately announced.
+On December 2, at the request of the Oakland police, search and rescue teams combed an area less than 3 mi from Hans Reiser's house, but no new major findings were announced.